 From your question, this means you do not understand what the stories are.
 Stories are the lies we tell ourselves.
 Why would you want to start a new lie about yourself going forward?

 The point is to just be in the moment.
 To learn how to heighten awareness.
 To perceive what is rather than how you think it is affecting you.

 It becomes a form of present meditation where there is not the urge to react because there is nothing to react to.
 It just is.

 As old stories die, there can still be discharges until that story is completely released from your identity.
 That is the challenge in the beginning—how easily we are hooked back into these stories.

-That work must be done through sitting in quiet and meditation, and centering on that inner voice that knows the truth.
-That part that is aware of something greater than a constructed identity protected by a false ego.
+That work must be done through sitting in quiet, in meditation, and centering on that inner voice that knows the truth.
+That part that is aware of something greater than a constructed identity protected by false ego.

-The process of being freed from these stories–from letting these beads fall to the ground–requires a strong intention.
-Without that–without even being aware of it—you will pick the beads back up from the floor and restring them.
-The reason why are the beads become a security blanket.
+The process of being freed from these stories—from letting these strung-together beads fall to the ground—requires a strong intention.
+Without that—without even being aware of it—you will pick the beads back up from the floor and restring them.
+The reason why is that the beads become a security blanket.